Les Shannon: Coaching and management

 Shannon accepted an offer to work in Greece in 1971, where he coached PAOK to fifth in Alpha Ethniki in 1971–72.
 He also led the club to victory in the Greek Cup in 1972 with a 2–1 win over Panathinaikos at the Karaiskakis Stadium; Giorgos Koudas scored both goals.
 He then took the club to second place in 1972–73, just two points behind rivals Olympiacos.
 They also had to settle for second place in the Greek Cup, as they lost 1–0 to Olympiacos in the final.
-In the European Cup-Winners' Cup they reached the quarter-finals, bowing out to Italian giants AC Milan.
+In the European Cup-Winners' Cup, they reached the quarter-finals, bowing out to Italian giants AC Milan.
 He departed the Toumba Stadium following a fourth-place finish in 1973–74.
-Before leaving he guided the club to another Greek Cup title, as they beat Olympiacos on penalties.
+Before leaving, he guided the club to another Greek Cup title, as they beat Olympiacos on penalties.

-He moved on to another Salonica club, Iraklis Thessaloniki, with whom he won their first and only major trophy to date, the Greek Cup, in 1976, as they beat Olympiacos on penalties at the Nikos Goumas Stadium.
+He moved on to another club of Thessaloniki, Iraklis, with whom he won their first and only major trophy to date, the Greek Cup, in 1976, as they beat Olympiacos on penalties at the Nikos Goumas Stadium.
 They posted an eighth-place finish in the league in 1975–76, before he departed the Kaftanzoglio Stadium.

 Shannon moved on to Piraeus club Olympiacos, taking them to a second-place finish in 1976–77.
 He then spent six months at the Kostas Davourlis Stadium coaching Panachaiki in Patras, who finished 15th in 1978–79.
-He then led Crete club OFI Crete to 11th place in 1979–80.
+He then led Crete club OFI to 11th place in 1979–80.
 He then had an interlude back in England as an adviser with Port Vale.

 He had a two-year stay with Brann in Norway, leading Brann to promotion out of 2. divisjon in 1980, and then to tenth place in the 1. divisjon in 1981.
 He then departed Brann Stadion.

 He returned to the Theodoros Vardinogiannis Stadium, leading OFI to seventh and eighth-place finishes in 1982–83 and 1983–84.
-After this he returned permanently to Britain, where he settled in Bedfordshire.
-He became a scout for Luton Town in 1986, and remained at Kenilworth Road until 2001.
+After this, he returned permanently to Britain, where he settled in Bedfordshire.
+He became a scout for Luton Town in 1986 and remained at Kenilworth Road until 2001.

 Later life

 Shannon's knowledge of football led to his working alongside Pelé in co-ordinating the football sequences of the 1981 war movie Escape to Victory.
 He was also enlisted as an advisor on the Channel 4 series The Manageress in 1989.

 Shannon died after a long battle with Alzheimer's disease.
-At his memorial service at the Square Methodist Church, Dunstable, former Manchester United manager Wilf McGuinness gave a speech, whilst one of the songs chosen was "You'll Never Walk Alone", sung by two of his great nephews Tom Wing and James Wing, a homage to his beginnings in football.
+At his memorial service at the Square Methodist Church, Dunstable, former Manchester United manager Wilf McGuinness gave a speech.
+One of the songs chosen was "You'll Never Walk Alone", sung by two of his great nephews, Tom Wing and James Wing, a homage to his beginnings in football.